A Travel Writer in Tuscany – DonnainTuscany

 I was amazed at how many times I looked up, or turned my head to find a detail in the panorama that had escaped me before.
 The mountains and hills on the horizon.
 The various olive tree shapes.
 The grapes just starting to turn color.
 A Tuscan-styled farmhouse or a green vegetable garden with yellow zucchini flowers, red tomatoes, and fresh plums, peaches, and apricots.

-Biking Tuscany, my new favorite answer
+San Gimignano Easy bike tour, my new favorite answer

 Did we bike all the way up to San Gimignano?
 No, Elena and Piero loaded us up in the air-conditioned support van and dropped us off fresh and eager at the principal gateway to the city, just in time for lunch.
-Armed with a map and some pretty good gelato suggestions, we were ready to visit this amazing town.
-And with three and a half hours to do it, we were feeling pretty relaxed.
+Armed with a map and some pretty good gelato suggestions, we were ready to visit this amazing small town.
+And with two and a half hours to do it, we were feeling pretty relaxed.